headslive/web/contribute.md

 [heads@dyne.org](mailto:heads@dyne.org), [IRC](irc.html), or our
 [mailing list](https://mailinglists.dyne.org/cgi-bin/mailman/listinfo/heads).

+Please take a look at the [developer manual](/wiki/inside-heads.pdf) if you feel like hacking.

 If you wish to make a financial contribution to heads, please send your bitcoins to the following address or heads dies: